What to Do If Your Car Shakes When Braking

 One possible cause of shaking when you apply the brakes, especially at high speeds on the highway or when going downhill, is your tires.
 This is the first thing you should investigate if you experience shaking while braking.
 Your wheels may be out of alignment, or you may have a bad tire that is unbalanced.
 (Learn how to extend the life of your tires.)

 Your car service provider can check it out and fix the issue easily if there is a problem.
 This might mean that you have to buy a new tire or two (check your tire warranty if a replacement is needed).
-Also, here are the things you are doing to your car that mechanics wouldn’t.

 They may suggest a front-end realignment, which is fine, but understand that it will not be a permanent fix.
 You can do your own alignment work but it requires expensive diagnostic equipment and is not considered a smart DIY task since most garages charge less than $100 for the service.